-Sr. No Particulars Previous year Current year Con nplaints received by the bank from its customers 1.
+Sr. No Particulars Previous year Current year Corr plaints received by the bank from its customers 1.
 Number of complaints pending at beginning of the year 2.
 Number of complaints received during the year 3.
 Number of complaints disposed during the year 3.1 Of which, number of complaints rejected by the bank 4.
-Number of complaints pending at the end of the year Mair ntainable complaints received by the bank from Office of Or mbudsman 5.
-Number of maintainable complaints received by the bank from Office of Ombudsman 5.1.
-Of 5, number of complaints resolved in favour of the bank by Office of Ombudsman 5.2 Of 5, number of complaints resolved through conciliation/mediation/advisories issued by Office of Ombudsman 5.3 Of 5, number of complaints resolved after passing of Awards by Office of Ombudsman against the bank b) Top five grounds40 of complaints received by the bank from customers
+Number of complaints pending at the end of the year Mair tainable complaints received by the bank from Office of Or mbudsman 5.
+Number of maintainable complaints received by the bank J. from Office of Ombudsman 5.1.
+Of 5, number of complaints resolved in favour of the bank 0.1. by Office of Ombudsman Of 5, number of complaints resolved through 5.2 conciliation/mediation/advisories issued by Office of Ombudsman 5.3 Of 5, number of complaints resolved after passing of Awards by Office of Ombudsman against the bank 6.
+Number of Awards unimplemented within the stipulated time (other than those appealed) tainable complaints refer to complaints on the grounds sp ed Ombudsman Scheme, 2021 (Previously Banking On nbudsman Scheme, 2006) and covered within the ambit of the Scheme.

-39 Previously Offices of Banking Ombudsman
+37 Previously Offices of Banking Ombudsman